chauff/cse1500-web-transcripts/Lecture-1.md

 Overall, basic authentication is the best of the four options discussed here; it prevents accidental or casual access by curious users to content where privacy is desired but not essential.
 Basic authentication is useful for personalisation and access control within a friendly environment such as an intranet.

-In the wild, i.e. the general Web, basic authentication should only be used in combination with secure HTTP (most popular variant being https with URL scheme `https`) to avoid sending the username/password combination in the clear across the network.
+In the wild, i.e. the general web, basic authentication should only be used in combination with secure HTTP (most popular variant being https with URL scheme `https`) to avoid sending the username/password combination in the clear across the network.
 Here, request and response data are encrypted before being sent across the network.

 ## Self-check